wiseman-timelord/Simple-WinSat-Bench/README.md

 - The drives uses lowest value from classic WEI scores, while the dx score is based on a timer, with 2:00 as base of 8, 1:30 would be 9, etc.

 ### Requirements
 - Version of Server without WinSat (eg, Server 2012) AND relating version of Windows Desktop containing WinSat (ie, Windows 8).
+You will need WinSat.exe, obviously I cant provide it in the package or link it, because its made by M$.
 - Powershell Core - TBA.